xcore/sc_canopen/module_canopen/doc/resource.rst

 Resource Usage
 ==============

-The memory and resource requirements for this module:
+The memory and resource requirements for this module are shown below.

    +------------------+---------------+
    | Resource         | Usage         |